Gray135/movie-data-insights/README.md

 ---

 ## Project Progress and Next Steps

+**Completed to date:**
--  Completed SQL analysis with 7 structured queries
+- Delivered SQL analysis through 7 structured queries plus a consolidated view for reporting.
--  Built a Power BI dashboard to visualize trends by genre, director, and studio
+- Built a multi-page Power BI dashboard visualizing ROI patterns by genre, director, studio, and runtime.
+- Documented data preparation and cleaning steps to ensure analysis reliability.

+**Planned improvements:**
--  Publish a LinkedIn post highlighting key insights and linking to this GitHub project
+- Publish a LinkedIn post highlighting key findings and linking to this GitHub project to showcase professional impact.
--  Learn how to add calculated fields in DAX to enhance ROI and filtering
+- Add calculated fields and measures in DAX to enhance ROI tracking, filtering logic, and scenario analysis.
--  Optional: Expand dataset to include 2025 movies and streaming/international data for further analysis
+- Expand dataset to include films released through 2025 (and potentially streaming/international box office) for richer comparisons.

 ---